Compare the best cheap UK restaurant POS systems. Real costs, hidden fees revealed, and which budget-friendly POS fits your restaurant.

 - Reporting: Shows which dishes make money

-For example, a bistro owner who added inventory tracking to their cheap restaurant POS system discovered they were over-ordering fish by 15% weekly.
+For example, a bistro owner who added inventory tracking to their setup discovered they were over-ordering fish by 15% weekly.
 That single feature paid for itself within a month.

 Don't pay extra for features you won't use: